department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2022-10_Generative-research/2022-10-conversation-guide-Veterans.md

 ## Post-Task Interview - 3 minutes
 *Type into #feedback-backchannel: "Any questions you want me to ask?"*

-12. *(IF using a screen reader)* If you wanted to share your thoughts on this web page with the VA, how would you do it? *(Feedback button on bottom right of page that's not the home page / ___________)*
+20. *(IF using a screen reader)* If you wanted to share your thoughts on this web page with the VA, how would you do it? *(Feedback button on bottom right of page that's not the home page / ___________)*
      1. Have you *ever* done this before?
      2. If so, how and when?
-     3. Could you please go back to the original web page you opened?
+     3. Could you please go to VA.gov?
 How would you share your thoughts on this web page?
      4. *(Want to see if screen reader users can/will use the Medallia feedback button)*

-13. Is there anything else that we haven't talked about that you think I should know?
+21. Is there anything else that we haven't talked about that you think I should know?

 ## Thank You and Closing - 1 minute